Alt Text SEO Best Practices: 9 Rules for 2026

 Addressing Backlogs

-Many customers come to us with years of accumulated alt text debt—thousands of images with empty description fields, often prompted by a compliance audit or SEO review.
+A lot of customers come to us with years of accumulated alt text debt – thousands of images with empty description fields, usually prompted by a compliance audit or an SEO review.
+Bulk processing mode handles these backlogs efficiently: review the generated descriptions, edit any that need adjustment, and regenerate as needed.
+No additional charges for revisions.

 Summary